 Evra is intended for women of fertile age.
 The safety and efficacy has been established in women aged 18 to 45 years.

-Evra is a female contraceptive.
-Evra is intended for women of fertile age.
+Evra is a contraceptive used to prevent pregnancy.
 Its safety and effectiveness have been studied in women aged 18 to 45 years.

 The medicine can only be obtained with a prescription.

 How does Evra work?

 Evra is a transdermal patch version of ‘the pill’ (combined oral contraceptive tablet).
 Using a weekly transdermal patch instead of a daily pill may help the woman to stick to using her contraception appropriately.
 The active substances in Evra are two hormones, ethinylestradiol (an oestrogen) and norelgestromin (a progestogen).
 Ethinylestradiol has been in use extensively in oral contraceptives for many years, and norelgestromin is very similar to another progestogen, which is also used in some oral contraceptives.
 Evra works like the pill by changing the body’s hormonal balance to prevent ovulation, by altering the cervical mucus and by thinning the endometrium (the lining of the womb).

 What benefit of Evra has been shown in studies?

 Evra has been shown to be an effective contraceptive.
 It was studied in three main studies in over 3,000 women, which determined the number of women who became pregnant while taking the medicine.
 In two studies, Evra was compared with combined oral contraceptives: in one study, the comparator was a ‘monophasic’ contraceptive (pill containing the same amounts of active substances over the first three weeks of the treatment cycle) and in the other study, they were ‘triphasic’ (with the amount of the active substances in the pills varying through the treatment cycle).
 The third study did not compare Evra with any other medicine.
 All of the studies lasted for a year (13 four-week cycles).